qrtl/rmm-oca/attachment_image_resize/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module can resize attachment images with a customizable resolution for specific models, configurable per company.
+This module resizes attachment images with customizable resolutions, configurable per model.

 Note: If the original image resolution is smaller than the customized resolution, it will not be resized.

 **Table of contents**